cloudworkz/zmq-kms-sidecar/README.md

 # What?

-This is sidecar that helps you to work with Google Cloud KMS from Node.js
+This is a sidecar that helps you to work with Google Cloud KMS from Node.js

 # How?

-You basically run a small go server that communicates with your node app using a small byte based procol on top of zeromq request and response pattern.
+You basically run a small go server that communicates with your node app using a small byte based protocol on top of the zeromq request and response pattern.

 # Why?

-As of now, Node.js does not correctly support the required OEP padding and asymmetric public key handling is horrible in it anyway.
+As of now, Node.js does not correctly support the required OEP padding.

 # Trying it out locally